renner875/A-bunch-of-little-hacks-and-ad-skippers/README.md

 # A-bunch-of-little-hacks-and-adskippers
-Numerous small hacks for simple functions between tabs, as well as ad skippers
+Numerous small hacks for simple functions between tabs, as well as ad skippers:

+TO USE THESE, SELECT THE HACK YOU WANT, PRESS ON "RAW" AND COPY THE CODE, THEN PASTE INTO A NEW BOOKMARK

 List of hacks: